 Fine Cell Work is a charity and social enterprise that runs rehabilitation projects in 30 British prisons by training prisoners in paid, skilled, creative needlework, undertaken in the long hours spent in their cells, to foster hope, discipline and self-belief.
 The work produced in prison includes stitching needlepoint and embroidered cushions, bags, wall hangings and patchwork quilts.
 They even offer a tapestry finishing service.
 Products are of a superb quality as prisoners are taught by experienced volunteers, including members of the Embroiderers and Quilters Guilds.
 They can also be commissioned to produce high quality bespoke pieces at competitive prices.

 With a qualification from art college, a history of learning the craft of rug weaving, spinning and design and travelling the world, Rachel Simpson went on to perfect the technique of rug and textile restoration.
 She originally studied in the UK with Persian and western rug dealers, then travelled and studied in Turkey and finally led a team of restorers for six years in India.
 Rachel believes that the skill of restoration is not only in technical capability but also ensuring the use of the correct technique for each job, so nothing is 'over-restored'.
 There is always a minimum of three ways to tackle the restoration of each carpet and it is important to understand how the item was originally damaged and how traffic and usage will ultimately affect the piece.
-Opening hours Tues - Sat 10am - 5pm.
+Please call for opening hours at each location.